cxhernandez/cxhernandez.com/_posts/2015-03-29-shortest-path.markdown

 Before we go on to the shortest path calculation, let's plot the graph to get a sense about what it looks like.
-In the code below, I've used the `scatter` function in `matplotlib.pyplot` to plot nodes, with node sizes representing [PageRank](http://en.wikipedia.org/wiki/PageRank) scores and node color representing in-degree, or the number of incoming edges.
+In the code below, I've used the `scatter` function in `matplotlib.pyplot` to plot nodes, with node sizes representing [PageRank](http://en.wikipedia.org/wiki/PageRank) scores, and node color representing in-degree, or the number of incoming edges.
 We can get a decent layout to position the nodes using `nx.spring_layouts`, which creates a list of xy-coordinates for each node by quickly simulating the